 A greater understanding of tears has led ophthalmologists to value the fluid as the underlying stabilizer of eye health—filled with proteins and electrolytes—that can minimize the symptoms of chronic dry eye.
 When the chemical make up or production of tears becomes unbalanced, the disruption compromises the eye.

-Serving as a key component to the tear balance, the meibomian glands secrete a fine layer of oil that keeps the water element of tears from evaporating.
+Serving as a key component to tear balance, the meibomian glands secrete a fine layer of oil that keeps the water element of tears on the surface of the eye longer.
 The glands, which are located at the base of the lashes on both the upper and lower eyelids, can become abnormal with age and certain conditions, such as ocular rosacea.
-In those cases, the secretions become thick and crystalline like butter or toothpaste when it should normally be smooth like olive oil.
-The change can initiate or worsen the symptoms of chronic dry eye.
+In those cases, the meibomian gland secretions become thick and crystalline like butter or toothpaste when it should normally be smooth like olive oil.
+The change in oil consistency can initiate or worsen the symptoms of chronic dry eye.

 In addition to understanding the role of tears and the supporting function of the meibomian glands, ophthalmologists clarified one of the fronts that can lead to an imbalance in tear quality.